Copilot Studio Consultant & Developer

 License and Identity Anomaly Detection

-Agents that scan your Entra ID and licensing data for anomalies: unused licenses, orphaned accounts, over-provisioned roles.
-Documented production impact: $105,600/yr recovered on first sweep.
+Agents that scan your Entra ID and licensing data for anomalies: unused licenses, orphaned accounts, and over-provisioned roles.

 How Copilot Studio Engagements Work

 Fixed scope.
 Defined deliverables.
-The engineer who scopes it builds it.
+The senior engineering that scopes it builds it.

-• Scoping call (20 min): Review your GCC or GCC-High environment, identify the target use case, confirm data sources and access requirements, and agree on a fixed-price quote.
+- Scoping call (20 min): Review your GCC environment, identify the target use case, confirm data sources and access requirements, and agree on a fixed-price quote.

-• Build inside your tenant: All development work executed inside your GCC or GCC-High environment.
+- Build inside your tenant: All development work executed inside your GCC environment.
 No external data processing.
 Weekly progress demos.
 Your security team can review at any point.

 Starting from zero?
 The GCC AI Jumpstart delivers 2–3 production agents and flows in 6–8 weeks with governance and training included.
 Fixed price: $40,000–$60,000.